- Home

 - Widespread 4G/5G coverage across the country

-- Large digital nomad community with visa options
+- Large digital nomad community with dedicated visa options

 - Affordable cost of living compared to Western Europe